maruffirdaus/my-restaurant/README.md

 # My Restaurant

-A Simple Restaurant Guide App, built with Flutter.
+A simple restaurant guide app, built with Flutter.
 This project was created as the submission for Dicoding Indonesia's "Learn Flutter App Fundamentals" class.

 ## Screenshots: